ytiurin/inlinescriptloader/README.md

 </script>
 ```

-Don't forget to replace `'YOUR APP PATH'` with your app path
+Don't forget to replace `'YOUR APP PATH'` with the path to your application entry .js file.